darktjm/gamesup/README.md

     can be used to run a script to save the current game.
 I use this in some games to bypass "ironman mode" or "permadeath".

-If dogame manages to survive running the game, it will then try to restore things as they were.
-If nothing else, I can run "dogame true" to force the cleanup items to happen:
+If `dogame` manages to survive running the game, it will then try to restore things as they were.
+If nothing else, I can run "`dogame true`" to force the cleanup items to happen:

   - It dismounts the unionfs mount, if present.
 It's kind of stupid about detecting that, but it never hurt me.

-  - I restore the FVWM 3x2 virtual screen I usually use.
+  - I restore the FVWM 3x2 virtual desktop I usually use.
 Yeah, hard-coded.
+I'm not even sure I can obtain the current layout easily, so it's too much effort.

   - I restore the screen saver parameters I usually use.
 Again, hard-coded.
+I suppose I could run "xset q" beforehand and restore what was there, but I'm too lazy.

   - I restart syndaemon if it was running at the start.